-Several weeks ago we heard from a reader of our syndicated newspaper that he developed tinnitus (ringing in the ears) after getting vaccinated against the coronavirus.
+Several weeks ago, we heard from a reader of our syndicated newspaper that he developed tinnitus (ringing in the ears) after getting vaccinated against the coronavirus.
 If you have never experienced tinnitus, count your blessings.
 Some people describe the sound as crickets chirping.
 Other people hear hissing, buzzing, roaring, humming, whistling or whooshing.
 Whatever the sound, it can be nerve wracking.
 Many people cannot get a good night’s sleep because of the sounds in their heads.
-That’s why it was alarming when so many visitors to this web site also described tinnitus as an adverse reaction of COVID vaccines.
+A new study suggests that the coronavirus infects the cells inside the ear and can cause tinnitus.
+Visitors to this website also describe tinnitus as an adverse reaction of COVID vaccines.

 Tinnitus as an Adverse Reaction of COVID Vaccines: